 In this course, students will study the principles of child growth, development and behavior.
 An emphasis will be placed on the cognitive development of a child and sensory and motor skills.
 Additional topics will include childhood diseases, immunizations, theories of development, learning styles and evaluating childcare services.
 Additional topics will include human characteristics and traits, genetic defects, and parenting styles.
-Fee: \$5 (Batteries, food, toys)
+Industry-recognized credentials will be embedded in this course.
+Fee: \$5 (Food, toys)